fltuna/TNCSSPluginFoundation/README.md

 - Dependency Injection with DI container
 - Module oriented development

+### Why don't you use CounterStrikeSharp's built-in DI?

+Since CounterStrikeSharp's DI requires injection class and definition class.

+But I've created this framework for faster development, and convenience.

 ## How to use

 1. Download latest binary from [latest Release](https://github.com/fltuna/TNCSSPluginFoundation/releases/latest)